EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Example Use of EDHOC Error Message with CIPHER_SUITEs_V

-Assuming that Party U supports the five cipher suites \{0,1,2,3,4\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how Party U can truncate CIPHER_SUITEs_U and how CIPHER_SUITEs_V are used by Party V to give Party U information about the cipher suites that Party V supports.
-Party V only accepts message_1 if the selected cipher suite CIPHER_SUITE_U is the first cipher suite in CIPHER_SUITEs_U that Party V supports, this procedure guarantees that the selected cipher suite is the most preferred (by Party U) cipher suite supported by both parties.
+Assuming that Party U supports the five cipher suites \{0,1,2,3,4\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how Party U can truncate CIPHER_SUITEs_U and how CIPHER_SUITEs_V is used by Party V to give Party U information about the cipher suites that Party V supports.
+Party V only accepts message_1 if the selected cipher suite CIPHER_SUITE_U is the first cipher suite in CIPHER_SUITEs_U that Party V supports.
+This procedure guarantees that the selected cipher suite is the most preferred (by Party U) cipher suite supported by both parties.
 In {{fig-error1}}, Party V supports cipher suite 1 but not cipher suite 0.
 In {{fig-error2}}, Party V supports cipher suite 2 but not cipher suites 0 and 1.

 ~~~~~~~~~~~
 Party U                                                       Party V